Comparison of models for $(\infty, n)$-categories, II

 Since $W$ is a Segal object, if we fix an object of $\Thetanop$, we have a Segal space in the ordinary sense to which we can apply completion.
 Therefore, we simply define the completion of $W$ to be given by the levelwise completion of Segal spaces to complete Segal spaces as defined in \cite[\S 14]{rezk}.
 More precisely, define the completion

-Now observe that $W$ itself can be regarded as a homotopy colimit as above, but with $E(m)$ replaced by $F[0]$; i.e., the homotopy colimit of the constant diagram given by $W$ itself.
-We know that the unique map $E(m) \rightarrow \Delta[0]$ induces a categorical equivalence $W \rightarrow W^E$ which, by Proposition \ref{catcss} is a weak equivalence in the model structure of Proposition \ref{123'}.
+Now observe that $W$ can be regarded as a homotopy colimit of the constant diagram given by $W$ itself.
+We know that the unique map $E(m) \rightarrow \Delta[0]$ induces a categorical equivalence $W \rightarrow W^{E(m)}$ which, by Proposition \ref{catcss} is a weak equivalence in the model structure $\acss(\Thetansp)$, hence also in $\css(\Thetansp)$.
 The map $W \rightarrow \widehat W$ is given by the induced map on homotopy colimits and is hence a weak equivalence.
 The fact that $\widehat{W}$ is a fibrant object in $\acss(\Thetansp)$ follows from the fact that we defined it as a levelwise completion, so it satisfies the required conditions, i.e., \eqref{injfib}-\eqref{complete0} Definition \ref{cssobj}, and hence also (4') from Remark \ref{4vs4'}.

-It remains to show that the map $W \rightarrow \widehat W$ is a Dwyer-Kan equivalence.
+Next, we show that the map $W \rightarrow \widehat W$ is a Dwyer-Kan equivalence.
 By construction, it is essentially surjective, in that it induces an essentially surjective map on homotopy categories, so we need only check the condition on mapping objects.
 Consider the 0-coskeleton $\cosk_0(W_0)$ which has as $k$-simplices the object $W_0^{k+1}$.
 We can apply Lemma \ref{hpb} to the map $W \rightarrow \cosk_0(W_0)$ and the homotopy pullback diagrams

 ranging over all $[p] \rightarrow [q]$ in $\Delta$ to conclude that

 is a homotopy pullback square.
 The homotopy fibers of the vertical maps are precisely the mapping objects of $W$ and $\widehat W$, respectively, which are hence weakly equivalent.
 The case where $k=2$ gives the required condition for a Dwyer-Kan equivalence.